ThisPPSGuy/TensorFlow/README.md

+#this was slightly updated by Piyush Pritam Sahoo on 30 Oct 2021 at 16:32 hrs

 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: